-In June 2009, Denison completed definitive agreements with KEPCO including a long-term offtake agreement (which has been assigned to EFR as part of the sale of the U.S. Mining Division transaction completed in June 2012) and a strategic relationship agreement.
+In 2009, Denison entered into a strategic relationship agreement with its largest shareholder, KEPCO.
 Pursuant to the strategic relationship agreement, KEPCO is entitled to subscribe for additional common shares in Denison's future share offerings.
 The strategic relationship agreement also provides KEPCO with a right of first opportunity if Denison intends to sell any of its substantial assets, a right to participate in certain purchases of substantial assets which Denison proposes to acquire and a right to nominate one director to Denison's Board, so long as its share interest in Denison is above 5.0%.

-As at December 31, 2014, KEPCO holds 58,284,000 shares of Denison representing a share interest of approximately 11.5%.
+As at December 31, 2015, KEPCO holds 58,284,000 shares of Denison representing a share interest of 11.2%.

-As at December 31, 2014, Denison also holds a 60% interest in Waterbury Lake Uranium Corporation ("WLUC") and Waterbury Lake Uranium Limited Partnership ("WLULP") entities whose key asset is the Waterbury Lake property.
-The other remaining 40% interest in these entities is held by a consortium of investors ("KWULP") of which KEPCO is the primary holder.
+Prior to September 30, 2015, Denison held a 60% interest in Waterbury Lake Uranium Corporation ("WLUC") and Waterbury Lake Uranium Limited Partnership ("WLULP"), entities whose principal asset is the Waterbury Lake property.
+The other remaining interest in these entities is held by KWULP, a consortium of investors, of which KEPCO is the primary holder.
 When a spending program is approved by the participants, each participant is required to fund these entities based upon its respective ownership interest.
 Spending program approval requires 75% of the voting interest.

-In January 2014, Denison agreed to allow KWULP to defer its funding obligations to WLUC and WLULP until September 30, 2015 in exchange for allowing Denison to carry out spending programs without obtaining the approval of 75% of the voting interest.
-As at December 31, 2014, KWULP has a funding obligation to WLUC and WLULP of CAD\$802,000.
-Denison has recorded its proportionate share of this amount of \$415,000 (CAD\$481,000) as a component of trade and other receivables.
+In January 2014, Denison agreed to allow KWULP to defer its funding obligations to WLUC and WLULP until September 30, 2015 and to not be diluted as per the dilution provisions in the relevant agreements, in exchange for allowing Denison to authorize spending programs up to CAD\$10,000,000 without obtaining the approval of 75% of the voting interest.
+At December 31, 2014, KWULP had a funding obligation to WLUC and WLULP of CAD\$802,000 and Denison recorded \$415,000 (CAD\$481,000) as its proportionate share in trade and other receivables.